 The final stage in creating a BEC is evaporative cooling which relies on elastic collisions between trapped atoms for re-thermalisation.
 Given that the process of magnetic trapping and evaporative cooling can take over 40 seconds, these procedures must be performed in very low vacuum environment to prevent large atom losses due to background collisions.
 On the other hand, to create a MOT with a large number of atoms, which is one of the first steps in creating a BEC, a relatively high background pressure of rubidium atoms is required.
 It is for this reason that our vacuum system is partitioned into two different chambers, which are separated by a differential pumping hole (DPH).
-The high-pressure side is referred to as the 2-D MOT section and is shown on the left-hand side of figure 1.
-The low-pressure side is referred to as the BEC section and shown on the right-hand side of figure 1.
-The DPH that separates these two sections is large enough to allow the atom beam from the 2-D+ MOT to pass through unobstructed with minimal atom loss and small enough to allow the two vacuum sections to maintain a differential pressure of three orders of magnitude.
+The high-pressure side is referred to as the 2-D MOT section and is shown on the left-hand side of figure 1 whereas the low-pressure side is referred to as the BEC section and shown on the right-hand side of figure 1.
+The DPH that separates these two sections has a diameter of 2 mm and a length of 26 mm.
+This is large enough to allow the atom beam from the 2-D+ MOT to pass through unobstructed with minimal atom loss and small enough to allow the two vacuum sections to maintain a differential pressure of three orders of magnitude.
 Both vacuum sections contain a chamber where optical access is provided by optical viewports, which allow the cooling, optical pumping and imaging beams to interact with the atom cloud.